Austin St. John

-Early life
+Biography

 Austin St. John is the son of U.S. Marine and martial artist Steve John and his wife, Sharon.
-He has one sibling, a brother named Stephen.
-With a parent in the armed forces, St. John lived all over the United States while growing up.

-Career

-Austin St. John's first acting role and most well-known role to date was at 17 years old, when he was cast as teen superhero Jason Lee Scott, the Red Power Ranger in Mighty Morphin Power Rangers, the first installment of the Power Rangers franchise, which debuted on Fox Kids in 1993.
+His first acting role and most well-known role to date was at 17 years old, when he was cast as teen superhero Jason Lee Scott, the Red Power Ranger in Mighty Morphin Power Rangers, the first installment of the Power Rangers franchise, which debuted on Fox Kids in 1993.
 For his role, he took the stage name Austin St. John, Austin coming from The Six Million Dollar Mans Steve Austin and St. John being a name of his own choosing.

-Like St. John, his character had a background in martial arts.
-Though the series was hugely successful and brought St. John international recognition as an actor, long hours on set combined with low pay and no union recognition presented real challenges for him.
-As a result, St. John, along with all of his other co-stars including Walter Jones and Thuy Trang decided to leave the show.

-St. John went on to reprise the role of Jason several times over, in both film and television, including a permanent role in Power Rangers Zeo, and making an appearance as the character in 2002, in an episode of Power Rangers Wild Force entitled "Forever Red".
-He also appeared alongside Jones, as himself, in the Power Rangers special The Lost Episode in 1999, which focused on the history of the franchise up to that point and showed the original pilot episode for the series, which had never before been aired.
+In 2020, St. John reprised the role of Jason in a second-season episode of Power Rangers Beast Morphers titled "Grid Connection".

+Austin St. John began as a proficient martial artist, holding a second-degree black belt in Taekwondo, a first-degree black belt in Judo and a first-degree black belt in Kenpo and for a time, he worked as a martial arts instructor.

+In February 2024, he announced plans to start a "warrior"-inspired clothing line featuring quotes from prominent historical figures, including Adolf Hitler.
+This drew fierce condemnation from fans, as well as Amy Jo Johnson, who costarred in the series as Kimberly Hart, the Pink Ranger.